 From the onset, some of the biggest mistakes are made in site selection and design – from choosing the right site and land for development to determining unit mix.
 Here’s how to avoid these mistakes.

-• Choosing a wrong location: Location is key.
-Therefore, doing a feasibility study prior to purchasing is strongly recommended.
+- Choosing the wrong location: Location is key.
+Therefore, it is strongly recommended that a feasibility study be conducted prior to purchasing.

-• Overlooking market competition: Understanding local competition is also key.
+- Overlooking market competition: Understanding local competition is also key.
 Your revenue will be based on how many heads live in the area divided by how many square feet of self storage is available within a certain radius.
 That’s why it is key that you understand the competition before investing.
-Contact your local planning department to see what other self storage projects may be in the planning stages or under construction in the area in which you are looking to invest.
-Also consider calling local planning departments in adjacent towns to get a better understanding of regional competition.
+Research what other self storage projects may be in the planning stages or under construction in the area in which you are looking to invest.
+Also, consider calling local planning departments in adjacent towns to get a better understanding of regional competition.

-On average, here’s an ideal 100-unit ratio for a new facility:ideal 100 ratio new storage facility
+On average, here’s an ideal 100-unit ratio for a new facility:

-• Failing to include sample units near the office: By adding one of each size unit that you offer will enable you to easily take potential tenants for a site tour to help them determine the size unit they need without having to walk all over the facility.
+- Failing to include sample units near the office: By adding one of each size unit that you offer will enable you to easily take potential tenants for a site tour .
+This helps them determine the size unit they need without walking all over the facility.

 Before the Build – It’s all in the Planning